rvardimon/GetChannels/README.md

 - **minimize number of loop iterations** - We can find in advance that some values of x_i cannot give the solution of the given F,G, so they do not need to be calcualted.
 We can reduce the number of loop iterations (over x_i), by calculating the possible min-max values for each x_i.

-- **use Macros instead of functions** - for MIN/MAX it is much more efficient to work with a macro than a function, which has overheads such as copying the variables in memory.
+- **use macros instead of functions** - for MIN/MAX it is much more efficient to work with a macro than a function, which has overheads such as copying the variables in memory.

 - **perform calculations only when needed** - some calculations can be avoided, if we realize ahead that the current x_i cannot give a solution.